"It's in our backyard...it's in our front yard. This nuclear contamination is shortening all life. We're going to have to unite as a people

 -- Corbin Harney

-Corbin Harney is an Elder and Spiritual leader of the Western Shoshone, a native people indigenous to Idaho, Nevada, Utah and California.
+Corbin Harney is an elder and spiritual leader of the Western Shoshone, a native people indigenous to Idaho, Nevada, Utah and California.
 Corbin is the author of The Way it Is: One Water, One Air, One Mother Earth.
 He travels the Earth nomadically, just as his Shoshone ancestors roamed all over their land.
 Today, instead of hunting antelope or gathering pine nuts, he speaks out on behalf of Mother Earth.
 He spreads an urgent and powerful message to all of us, a message that transcends language differences and the borders of our maps.
 "The Mother Earth provides us with food, provides us with air, provides us with water.
 We, the people, are going to have to put our thoughts together, our power together, to save our planet here.
 We've only got one water, one air, one Mother Earth."

-Corbin's speaking tour sends him all over the United States, as well as many other countries.
+Corbin's speaking tour sends him all over the United States, as well as to many other countries.
 He has recently returned from Japan.
 There he was a keynote speaker at the Atomic and Hydrogen Bomb Conference.
 His experience working with nuclear victims throughout the world and the powerful message he brings of peace and respect for our planet touched the hearts of the still-recovering Japanese.

 Since 1957, Corbin has worked with medicine women of Battle Mountain, Nev., running the Sundance Ceremony and sweat lodges as well as helping sick people.
 As a medicine person, he also has been working steadily to preserve and protect the sacred sites and burial grounds of his people.
 He was raised to view all life as sacred.
 "Everything is alive and has a spirit to it.
 The rocks, the mountains, streams, animals, plants, birds, oceans, and so forth," he says.